clarkhtse/nested_blog/_posts/2012-08-06-my-toolbox.md

 I use Terminal.app and zsh as my shell, with [oh my zsh](https://github.com/robbyrussell/oh-my-zsh/).
 Vim is my editor of choice, with [janus](https://github.com/carlhuda/janus).
 (Here are my [dotfiles](https://github.com/goshakkk/dotfiles).)

+![VIM](http://f.cl.ly/items/3I1N3Q1q0x080x0P463W/Screen%20Shot%202012-08-06%20at%205.48.40%20PM.png)

 My favorite coding/terminal color scheme is [Solarized](http://ethanschoonover.com/solarized).
-Choice of Light/Dark one depends on whenever the project I'm working on is personal or for client.
+Choice of Light/Dark one depends on whenever I'm working on a perosnal or client project.

-![VIM](http://f.cl.ly/items/3I1N3Q1q0x080x0P463W/Screen%20Shot%202012-08-06%20at%205.48.40%20PM.png)

-Rack/Rails, node.js apps are run through [Pow](http://pow.cx) — while Pow supports the former natively, I'm using simple Pow port forwarding for the latter kind of apps.
+Rack/Rails, node.js apps are run through [Pow](http://pow.cx).

+![manservant](http://f.cl.ly/items/0B3T0F022e0e2T2R1k2x/Screen%20Shot%202012-08-06%20at%205.26.30%20PM.png)

 I also run a [manservant](https://github.com/jimeh/manservant) instance using Pow on `man.dev`.
 With it, I'm able to look up manpages right from Safari.

-![manservant](http://f.cl.ly/items/0B3T0F022e0e2T2R1k2x/Screen%20Shot%202012-08-06%20at%205.26.30%20PM.png)

 Obviously, my personal & client apps are on Github.
 Github is especially useful for client app development — each repo has got a wiki for some project-related documents, Issues are awesome for both tracking bugs, offering new features, having discussions, and managing milestones.